JanssenProject/jans/docs/admin/developer/agama/ui-pages.md

 ## Data model

-In agama, every template is generally "injected" some data, see [RRF](./dsl.md#rrf).
-This data, in FreeMarker terms, is known as "data-model".
+In Agama, every template is generally "injected" some data, see [RRF](./dsl.md#rrf).
+This data in FreeMarker terms is known as "data-model".
 In practice, this will be an agama [map](./dsl.md#maps) which can be accessed from the templates using standard FreeMarker notation.
 This _map_ is attached a couple of additional keys for developer's convenience:

 - `webCtx`.
 It gives easy access to often needed bits like current path, locale, etc. This is a Java object you can inspect [here](https://github.com/JanssenProject/jans/blob/main/agama/engine/src/main/java/io/jans/agama/engine/service/WebContext.java).
 Take a look at the getters; writing `${webCtx.contextPath}` in a template will insert the result of calling method `getContextPath` - normally the string `/jans-auth`.